Tadeusz Konwicki: Life

+Cold War

 In the spring of 1945 Konwicki moved to Kraków, where he enrolled at Jagiellonian University.
 He also started to work as a journalist at Odrodzenie weekly, moving to Warsaw in 1947 to continue his work for the magazine.
 In the capital, he was one of the leading advocates for Socialist Realism in literature.
 In 1948 he finished his memoirs of his partisan years (Rojsty), but the book was not published until 1956.
 His literary debut was the Produkcyjniak (production novel) Construction Site (1950, Przy budowie), which was followed by the novel Power (1954, Władza).
 His 1956 novel From a Besieged City (1956, Z oblężonego miasta) also became quite popular.

 In the years 1952–1966 he was a member of Polish United Workers' Party.
 By the mid-1950s, Konwicki had become disillusioned by the communist regime in Poland and fell out of grace with the party.
 His later works (beginning with A Hole in the Sky (1959, Dziura w niebie), are mostly concerned with the author's childhood and the semi-mythical, romantic land of his youth.